 The results are presented as annual collision estimates for each species and each Seagreen WTG option, with relevant avoidance rates detailed in the methods applied.
 The results are based on all flying seabirds regardless of age or breeding status.
-Due to the model expressing estimated mortality as decimal numbers and excel rounding to the nearest whole number some additions may not sum as displayed.
+Due to the model expressing estimated mortality as a non-whole numbers and excel rounding to the nearest whole number some additions may not sum as displayed.

-Table 5 shows estimated annual mortality using the Band CRM Option 2.
-For the 150 WTGs comparison, there is a decrease in estimated mortality for gannet and kittiwake from the consented WTGs to the combination of newly proposed and constructed WTGs.
-This is possibly due to the slightly smaller swept area of the 114 constructed WTGs and the larger air gap in both the constructed and newly proposed WTGs.
-Herring gull sees a slight increase in estimated mortality in the 150 WTGs comparison, likely because the minimum blade tip height is not factored into the herring gull modelling due to data limitations, the higher predicted collisions for herring gull reflects the larger swept area of the newly proposed WTGs.
+Table 5 shows estimated annual mortality using the Band CRM option 2.
+In the 36 WTGs comparison there is a decrease in mortality for gannet from consented WTGs to newly proposed.
+In kittiwake there is a slight decrease from worst case 14rpm, but a slight increase from expected 10.6rpm to the newly proposed WTGs.
+European herring gull sees an increase from consented WTG to newly proposed.
+It is probable, as airgap is not factored into the herring gull modelling due to data limitations, that this reflects the larger swept area of the newly proposed WTG.
+For the 150 WTGs comparison there is a decrease in estimated mortality for gannet and kittiwake from the consented WTGs to the combination of newly proposed and constructed WTGs.
+This is possibly due to the slightly smaller swept area of the 114 constructed WTGs and the larger airgap in both the constructed and newly proposed WTGs.
+Herring gull sees a slight increase in estimated mortality in the 150 WTGs comparison, possibly as a result of the data limitations reflecting the larger swept area and not the increased airgap.

-McGregor sCRM annual estimated mortality as seen in Table 6 and Table 7 shows a large decrease in mortality for all species from the 150 consented to the combination of constructed and newly proposed.
+McGregor sCRM annual estimated mortality as seen in Tables 6 and 7 shows a slight increase in Option 2 for 36 WTGs comparison for all species from the consented to the newly proposed WTGs.
+In the 150 WTGs comparison there is a large decrease in mortality for all species from the 150 consented to the combination of constructed and newly proposed.
 Using Option 3 for kittiwake and herring gull there is a decrease in both comparisons from consented to newly proposed (and constructed) WTGs.

-Species 150 WTGs Consented 10.6rpm 150 WTGs Consented 14rpm 114 WTGs Constructed + 36 WTGs Newly proposed

-Northern gannet 372 431 166

-Black-legged kittiw ake 381 424 222

-European herring gull 34 39 40
+Species 36 WTGs Consente d 10.6rpm 36 WTGs Consente d 14rpm 36 WTGs Newly proposed 150 WTGs Consente d 10.6rpm 150 WTGs Consente d 14rpm 114 WTGs Construct ed 114 WTGs Construct ed + 36 WTGs Newly proposed Northern gannet 89 104 83 372 431 83 166 Black- legged kittiwake 91 102 101 381 424 120 222 European herring gull 8 9 15 34 39 25 40

-Table 5: Band 2012 CRM Estimated Annual Mortality - Option 2
+Table 5: Band 2012 deterministic CRM Estimated Annual Mortality - Option 2

-Flight height data were not available for herring gull and as such 28.4% proportion at collision risk height was used for all WTG options.
+\Flight height data was not available for herring gull and as such 28.4% proportion at collision risk height was used for all WTG options.